540792740/JiuzhangReact/README.md

 ## useEffect
 * trigger useEffect when second para[] changed
 * when first para return a function: unmount
-* when there is no second para: always call this hook after render.
+* when there is no second para: always call this hook after render. componentDidUpdate
 * when second para is empty array: excute once, work same as componentDidMount

 ## useState